Swissquote Review 2026 – A great Swiss Broker

 If you are interested in Swiss brokers, in particular, I compared the best brokers.
 This article should help you choose, but you need to know the cost differences between Swiss and foreign brokers.

-If you also want to consider foreign brokers, I recommend Interactive Brokers as the best broker for Swiss investors.
+If you are also considering foreign brokers, I recommend Interactive Brokers as the best broker for Swiss investors.
+This is my primary broker (my secondary broker is Saxo).
+I currently use Swissquote as the broker for my LLC.

 What about you?
 What do you think of Swissquote?